arpanmangal/CovidAID/GETTING_STARTED.md

    - Class 3: COVID-19

 ## Prepare pretrained-model
-`CovidXNet` uses the pretrained `CheXNet` model from [here](https://github.com/arnoweng/CheXNet/).
+`CovidAID` uses the pretrained `CheXNet` model from [here](https://github.com/arnoweng/CheXNet/).
 We modify the network to classify among 4 classes, while keeping the convolutional layers same.
 Thus we initialize with `CheXNet` pretrained model weights and fine-tune on top of it.

 ```
 python tools/transfer.py [--combine_pneumonia]